AMSC-24-25/08-mg-team-08-mg/README.md

 ## Overview

-This project provides a scalable and efficient 2D Poisson equation solver using Multigrid Methods combined with Gauss-Seidel smoothing.
+This repository contains an implementation of a **2D Poisson Equation Solver** using **Multigrid Methods** combined with the **Jacobi iterative smoothing technique**.
 It is designed primarily for educational and research purposes in computational science and numerical methods.
 The solver can handle large grids efficiently and leverages multicore parallelism through OpenMP.
 $$
 \begin{cases}
 -\nabla \cdot a \nabla u = f & \text{in } \Omega, \\